BitcoinQnA/node-guide/_pages/doityourself.md

 1. What do you need from a node?
 2. What features are you actually going to use?
-3. Which wallets are you wanting to connect to your node?
+3. Which wallets you want to connect to your node?
 4. What hardware does your chosen project support?
 5. What level of support/community is there?
 6. Is the project being actively developed and maintained?